Eco-Adventure Yoga Retreat

 Day 1: Arrival, ground transfer to lodge, dinner, orientation.

-Day 2: Morning yoga, breakfast, Mayan ruin tour, lunch, free time, sunset yoga & gong meditation, dinner.
+Day 2: Morning yoga, breakfast, Mayan ruin tour, lunch, free time, afternoon yoga, dinner.

 Day 3: Breakfast, full day cave tour, dinner.

-Day 4: Morning yoga, breakfast, free time, lunch, free time, sunset yoga & gong meditation, dinner.
+Day 4: Morning yoga, breakfast, free time, lunch, free time, afternoon yoga, dinner.

-Day 5: Morning yoga, breakfast, ground and sea transfer to island, lunch, sunset yoga & gong meditation, dinner.
+Day 5: Morning yoga, breakfast, ground and sea transfer to island, lunch, sunset yoga, dinner.

-Day 6: Morning yoga, breakfast, snorkeling tour with beach bbq, free time, sunset yoga & gong meditation, dinner.
+Day 6: Morning yoga, breakfast, snorkeling tour, free time, sunset yoga, dinner.

-Day 7: Morning yoga, breakfast, free time, lunch, free time, sunset yoga & gong meditation, dinner.
+Day 7: Morning yoga, breakfast, free time, lunch, free time, sunset yoga, dinner.